-If neither oxygen nor triptans are helpful, alternative choices include octreotide (an injection), lidocaine (liquid applied inside the nose), and ergotamine (a tablet dissolved under the tongue).
+If neither oxygen nor triptans are helpful, alternative choices include intranasal lidocaine (liquid applied inside the nose) and ergotamine (a tablet dissolved under the tongue).

 Preventive treatment — Preventive therapy is usually started as soon as possible and taken every day when a new cluster of headaches develops.
 Some people require a combination of medicines.
 Preventive medicines may be gradually stopped after the cluster has passed, but can be restarted if symptoms recur.
 The best studied medicines include:

 ●Verapamil, a calcium channel blocker, is a pill that is effective and has few side effects.
 The dose may be slowly increased as needed.

 ●The glucocorticoid drug prednisone (a pill) is an effective preventive therapy.
 However, long-term use of glucocorticoids is not recommended due to the risk of side effects.

 Several therapies can be used along with medical treatment in people with headache.

 Lifestyle changes — Some simple lifestyle adjustments can help to reduce the frequency of headaches.
 These include:

 ●Exercise several times per week